 If you use the browse action and specify a desktop or application, the desktop or application is highlighted in the list of available items.

-Opens the specified desktop or application.
-If no action query is provided and the desktop or application name is provided, start-session is the default action.
+start-session Opens the specified desktop or application.
+If no action query is provided and the desktop or application name is provided, start-session is the default action. reset

 Shuts down and restarts the specified desktop.
 Unsaved data is lost.
 Resetting a remote desktop is the equivalent of pressing the Reset button on a physical PC.
 Specifying an application is not supported.
 If you specify an application, an error message appears.